Table of Contents

-The beam when loaded with forces gets transfer to the foundation through the support reaction.
+The beam when loaded with forces gets transferred to the foundation through the support reaction.

-The types of the beam are classified in many ways;
+The types of beams are classified in many ways depending on various factors;

 A. Based on the Type of Supports